damiankryzia71/gazebo-lidar/README.md

-# Steps to simulate a 2D or 3D LiDAR in Gazebo Classic, stream and process the binary data using a GStreamer pipeline.
+# Steps to simulate a 2D or 3D LiDAR in Gazebo Classic, stream and process the binary data using a GStreamer pipeline (PX4 Simulation).

-### 1. Insert the `lidar_gst_plugin.cpp` source file into the `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/src/` directory.
+### 1. Insert the appropriate `_lidar_gst_plugin.cpp` source file into the `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/src/` directory.
-The plugin subscribes to the LiDAR topic created by Gazebo and creates a GStreamer pipeline to stream the LiDAR ranges as raw binary data.
+The plugin subscribes to the LiDAR topic created by Gazebo and creates a GStreamer pipeline to stream the LiDAR metadata and ranges as raw binary data.

 ### 2. Modify `CMakeLists.txt`.
 In the `PX4-Autopilot/Tools/simulation/gazebo-classic/sitl_gazebo-classic/` directory, add the following to the `CMakeLists.txt` file.